kakun45/xeniyas-brainflix/README.md

 ## Implementation Requirements
 - Any feedback that has been provided around your implementation from previous sprints must be incorporated into this final Sprint.
 This Sprint represents the completed product that the “client” has requested.
 If you have questions about how to implement a piece of feedback, ask someone from the Education Team.
 - Your project must follow the proper folder structure and naming convention outlined in the Project Guidelines section in Synapse and the Sprint 3 folder Structure Diagram.
-- The site must make use of the provided assets.
+- The site must make use of the provided by the designer assets.
-- The app must use multiple React components as discussed in class.
+- The app must use multiple React components.
 - The app must use `react-router-dom` with multiple routes, one for each page.
 - The project's CSS must use SASS variables.
 - The CSS must use BEM principles when naming classes.